CindyHusky/LiquidDataMatrix/README.md

 # liquid data matrix
-The learning space or liquid data matrix allows ai to take in and understand arbitrary data by musing a liquid data vector and arbitrary inferrence to abstract useful arbitrary data which could allow for agi like capabilities
+The learning space or liquid data matrix allows ai to take in and understand arbitrary data by using a liquid data vector and arbitrary inferrence to abstract useful arbitrary data which could allow for agi like capabilities

 i used ai to make the program yes(deepseek and gpt)